fantasticsquirrel/tgbf-lamden/tgbf/plugins/send/res/send.md

-Send tokens from your bot address to another address
+Send tokens from your bot address to another address or Lamden Name Service (LNS) namespace
 `/{{handle}} <token symbol> <amount> <address>`

 Example to send 10 TAU: